 Customs regulations are “transaction specific” so there are different obligations depending on the type of transaction (inter-company, direct of indirect export…), on the type of transport and transport document, the destinations….

 How to correct an error?

 If the goods are not exported or if traders do not have evidence of export, they will need to adjust their VAT records.
 To get help with VAT compliance, speak to a VAT specialist at Bevan VAT Consultancy Ltd, Hilary will help you meet your obligations.

-Get in touch email@example.com to explore how you can bring your operations in line with this compliance requirement.
+There’s no cost to exploring options and solutions.
+Get in touch at email@example.com to discuss how you can bring your operations in line with export VAT compliance requirements.